Youth and Families

 View this approximately 2-minute YouTube video of Kids Exploring the Outdoors.

 Our newest youth-focused materials help children understand the natural world around them and what they can do to protect our precious natural resources.
-For more information, visit our Young Ikes page.
+For more information, visit our Young Ikes page, where you can also download worksheets or order activity books.

 - Bicycle Rodeo (PDF): Going "green" includes encouraging families to drive less often.
 A bicycle safety event is a great way to get the community invovled at your chapter and spread the word about your chapter's other "green" initiatives.
 (Cascade Bicycle Club Education Foundation)